Please email with any questions!

 - Q. How do I handle consolidated loans on the application?

 If your loans have been consolidated, when you complete the school loan information form you must identify the original amount borrowed under each of the loans consolidated and its purpose --- law school, the bar exam, other graduate school, undergraduate school.
-Public LRAP funds may be applied only to reasonable educational expenses associated with obtaining a law degree, so it is very important for you to denominate which of your loans are for law school and which are for other education.
+Publicly funded DC LRAP funds may be applied only to reasonable educational expenses associated with obtaining a law degree so it is very important for you to denominate which of your loans are for law school and which are for other education.
+Also, under DC LRAP, there is a lifetime cap of $60,000 or the outstanding amount of your law school loan, whichever is less.
+Thus, if your law school loan is consolidated with your undergraduate loan to total $80,000, we must know the original law school loan amount to ensure you do not exceed the lifetime cap.

 - Q. Can I just provide the online printout as evidence of the status of my loans?

-- Q. How are loan proceeds disbursed?
-Can I use the proceeds for other financial obligations?
+- Q. How are LRAP awards disbursed?
+Can I use the award for other financial obligations?

-Loans will be paid by check to the individual participant, up to four times per year.
-You must make timely loan payments for the entire period that you are receiving loans from us, or seeking loan forgiveness.
+LRAP awards will be paid by check to the individual participant, up to four times per year.
+You must make timely and regular payments on your loans for the entire period that you are receiving an award from DCBF or seeking loan forgiveness.
 It is your responsibility to ensure that funds you need to repay your loans are not diverted to other purposes, leaving you without the means to stay current on your debt service.

-- Q. Are the funds that I get under the LRAP taxable income?
+- Q. Are the funds that I get from LRAP taxable income?

-The DC LRAP and Foundation LRAP have been designed to fit within existing rules that would make forgiveness of LRAP loans not taxable as income.
-You should seek advice from a tax professional on this issue, as the Foundation is not in a position to provide advice on tax issues.
+The DC LRAP and DCBF LRAP have been designed to fit within existing rules that would make forgiveness of LRAP loans not taxable as income.
+You should seek advice from a tax professional on this issue, as the DC Bar Foundation is not in a position to provide advice on tax issues.

 - Q. How does the new federal legislation on Loan Repayment affect a DCBF LRAP?